Medical Marijuana and CBD Oil for Mesothelioma

 Although this evidence comes from laboratory animals, there is hope it could also apply to humans.
 If so, CBD oil could be a useful tool for increasing life expectancy for aggressive cancers.

-CBD oil is known to provide relief from cancer and cancer treatment symptoms.
-In one study, researchers compared the results of CBD and THC on patients.
 These researchers discovered that patients given CBD experienced greater pain relief.
 CBD can manage other symptoms, including nausea and vomiting triggered by chemotherapy, stress and anxiety, and insomnia.

-Side Effects of Cannabis
+What Are the Side Effects of Cannabis and Medical Marijuana?

 As with any medication, cannabis may cause several side effects.
 These side effects vary in type and severity, depending on dosage and method of administration.
 Possible adverse side effects may include: